dynobase-icon

 Why DynamoDB with AWS SAM?

-AWS Serverless Application Model (SAM) + DynamoDB work together really well.
-AWS maintains both pieces of them and each of them are "serverless".
+AWS Serverless Application Model (SAM) and DynamoDB work together seamlessly.
+AWS maintains both services, and each of them is "serverless," meaning you don't need to manage the underlying infrastructure.
 SAM has a list of special resources and property types which enable much faster development.
-Moreover, SAM integrates perfectly with other AWS services and has the best practices built-in.
+Moreover, SAM integrates perfectly with other AWS services and has best practices built-in, making it easier to develop, deploy, and manage serverless applications.

 In this tutorial, I'll show you how to build a simple API powered by SAM that uses DynamoDB as the data layer.